CHOICES Volunteer Information

 , Connecticut’s State Health Insurance Assistance Program (SHIP) is part of a national network of programs that offer free confidential health insurance counseling, education and assistance to people with Medicare, their caregivers, and the general public.
 CHOICES volunteer trainings are provided through a partnership between the State Unit on Aging, CT’s five Area Agencies on Aging and the Center for Medicare Advocacy, Inc. with funding in whole or in part through a grant from the Administration for Community Living (ACL).
 Beginning in 2018, ACL requires all SHIP agencies, including CHOICES, to implement state specific Volunteer Risk And Program Management policies and procedures.

 Who should become a Certified CHOICES volunteer?

 Individuals who would like to make a positive difference in the lives of Medicare beneficiaries (older adults and persons with disabilities), their caregivers, and the general public.
 By volunteering with CHOICES, you can become an integral member of the growing effort to educate the community about Medicare and other programs that can help beneficiaries with their out of pocket medical costs.
 CHOICES volunteers help beneficiaries understand their options so they can make informed decisions about their healthcare coverage.
 CHOICES volunteers are individuals who have good listening skills, as well as, computer and internet skills.
-If you are interested in becoming a volunteer, your first step is to attend the CHOICES New Volunteer Training.
+If you are interested in becoming a volunteer, your first step is to attend the CHOICES New Team Member Training.

 What do you need to do?